 Avoiding Heat Stroke

-Watch your Cavalier Spaniel for signs that he is slowing down, panting heavily and becoming overheated.
+Watch your Cavalier Spaniel for signs that he is slowing down, panting heavily, and becoming overheated.
 Stop and take a water break in the shade.
-Then, head for home as soon as your dog is rested.
+Then, head home as soon as your dog is rested.

 Get out of that kiddie pool and let your pet take a swim to cool off.
-And in unusually high heat, check the outside temperature in your dog’s shaded area – it might still be 80 degrees in the shade and that’s too hot to leave him outdoors.
+And in unusually high heat, check the outside temperature in your dog’s shaded area – it might still be 80 degrees in the shade, and that’s too hot to leave him outdoors.

 Never, never, never leave your Cavalier King Charles Spaniel unattended in a parked car.
 Even with the windows slightly opened and parked in the shade, the internal temperature of your car can heat up very quickly and be fatal to your dog before you know it.

 Sometimes drinking too much water can upset a dog’s stomach when you’re traveling.
 An alternative is to bring along some ice cubes to help cool your pet more slowly.

 Recognizing and Treating Heat Stroke

 A heat stroke victim will eventually collapse and fall unconscious.
 Heat stroke can raise your Cavalier Spaniel’s body temperature to the point where a chemical reaction results that actually breaks down cells in your dog’s body.

 If you keep a rectal thermometer in your emergency first aid kit (and you should!), take your Cavalier King Charles Spaniel’s temperature.
-If’s it’s approaching 104 degrees, call your veterinarian.
+If it’s approaching 104 degrees, call your veterinarian.

 In the meantime, put your pet in a cool bath, or at least sponge him off, paying special attention to wetting down his belly and inside of his legs.

-Summer is a wonderful time to enjoy our four legged friends, and a few common sense measures will go along way toward proper pet care and prevention of heat stroke.
+Summer is a wonderful time to enjoy our four-legged friends, and a few common sense measures will go a long way toward proper pet care and prevention of heat stroke.